Offered by coaches, mentors, team members and interns.

 Through this two-day workshop, students will learn how to apply their foundational programming knowledge to build a basic web application.
 This course will focus on backend development using Python, open-source database technologies, and commonly used open-source libraries.

-3D Design & Printing
+3D Design for 3D Printing & Team Collaboration

 Monumental Impact is a 501(c)(3).
 Net proceeds benefit D38’s Bearbotics and programs to enable and support high school students in technology, engineering and entrepreneurship.
 All programs are run by volunteers.